Make an Appointment: [email protected] | 720-660-5166

 Daily Feedback

 Parents receive daily feedback from their child’s individual counselor and our leadership team, ensuring they stay informed about their child’s progress.
 We collaborate closely with parents throughout the program to tailor goals for each child.
+This daily communication ensures that parents stay closely connected to their child’s progress throughout the week.

 Parent Day

-On the final day of the program (Friday, July 26, 2024), we invite one parent per child to spend the day with their child at Courageous Kids Camp!
+On the final day of the program (Friday, July 17, 2026), we invite one parent per child to spend the day with their child at Courageous Kids Camp!
 This is a fun and unique opportunity for parents to to apply the skills they’ve learned in supporting their child, with expert guidance from the Courageous Kids Camp team.

 During Parent Day, parents step into the role of their child’s “counselor,” providing support while engaging in enjoyable challenges like a “brave talking” scavenger hunt, visits to mock stores, a pizza party, crafting activities with peers and other parents, and a final visit to the Prize Store.
 Each activity is thoughtfully designed to replicate real-world scenarios where families may need to practice their brave talking skills.